Skip to main content

 Physics practice problem help!
 A baseball of mass m1 = 0.35 kg is thrown at another ball hanging from the ceiling by a length of string…?

-A baseball with a mass of m1 = 0.35 kg is thrown at a second ball hanging from the ceiling by a length of string, L = 1.05 m.
-The second ball, with a mass of m2 = 0.62 kg, is initially at rest while the baseball has an initial horizontal velocity of V1 = 3.5 m/s.
-After the collision, the baseball falls straight down, leaving it with no horizontal velocity.
+A baseball of mass m1 = 0.35 kg is thrown at another ball hanging from the ceiling by a length of string L = 1.05 m.
+The second ball m2 = 0.62 kg is initially at rest while the baseball has an initial horizontal velocity of V1 = 3.5 m/s.
+After the collision the baseball falls straight down (no horizontal velocity.) a.)
+What is the angle that the string makes with the vertical at the highest point of travel in degrees?

 1 Answers